itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 **Qt-framework** (mandatory)

 Download the **Qt-framework** (version 4.7 or higher, branch 5 is not supported yet) from http://qt-project.org/downloads.
 If you find a setup version for your IDE and compiler, you can directly install it.
-Else, you need to configure and build **Qt** on your computer.
-This is also the case if you want to compile |itom| with Visual Studio for 64bit (see box below).
+Otherwise, you need to configure and build **Qt** on your computer.
+This is also required if you want to compile |itom| with Visual Studio for 64bit (see box below).

-Create the following environment variables (Windows only - you need to logoff your computer in order to activate changes to environment variables):
+Create the following environment variables (Windows only - you need to log-off from your computer in order to activate changes to environment variables):

 * create an entry **QTDIR** and set it to the *Qt*-base directory (e.g. **C:\\Qt\\4.8.0**)
 * create an entry **QMAKESPEC** and set it to the string **win32-msvc2010** (even if you are compiling for 64bit) or similar (see http://qt-project.org/doc/qt-4.8/qmake-environment-reference.html#qmakespec)